As of April 24, 2026

 7. Broward County Transportation (BCT) Fleet & Bus Routes (UPDATED)

-8. Resiliency Plan Update (NEW)
+8. Resiliency Plan Update (UPDATED)

 In February 2025, the County completed a County-wide Risk Assessment and Resilience Plan to address current and evolving flood risk through diverse adaptation strategies.
 The Plan identifies the improvements required by the system of neighborhood canals (over 1,800 miles), pumps, drainage systems, and seawalls for flood protection that operate throughout our jurisdiction.
 Operation, maintenance and improvements to said system are a multijurisdictional endeavor (i.e., municipalities, local drainage districts, various community associations and, at the regional level, the Army Corps of Engineers).
-This Plan requires an estimated $8B over a 30-year period.
-Towards this end, the County appropriated $5M to partner with the South Florida Water Management District (SFWMD) to fund a Section 203 Broward Basin Flood Resiliency Study focused on primary canals and is actively working to gain Congressional authorization of the study recommendations as part of the 2026 Water Resources Development Act (WRDA).
-Also, the County gained a $50 Million authorization for water infrastructure improvements under Section 219 of the Water Resources Development Act.
-In FY26, the County allocated $1.5 Million for construction of the culvert projects consistent the County's Resilience Plan.
-A grant announcement led to four project awards by the Commission on March 3, 2026, resulting in a total investment of $11.3M, including local municipal match funds.
+This Plan requires an estimated total investment of $28B, of which the public sector investment is an estimated $9B over a 30-year period.
+This is in addition to the regional canal system overseen by the Army Corps of Engineers.
+Towards this end, the County appropriated $5M to partner with the South Florida Water Management District (SFWMD) to fund a Section 203 Broward Basin Flood Resiliency Study focused on primary canals and is actively working to gain Congressional authorization of the study recommendations as part of the 2026 Water Resources Development Act.
+The Study Report was completed on April 21, 2026, and transmittal to the Assistant Secretary of the Army for Civil Works scheduled to occur on April 29, 2026.
+Also, the County gained a $50M authorization for water infrastructure improvements under Section 219 of the Water Resources Development Act (WDRA).
+In FY26, the County allocated $1.5M for construction of culvert projects consistent with the County's Resilience Plan.
+A grant announcement led to four project awards by the Commission on March 3, 2026, with funds leveraged over 7:1.
+Staff is currently preparing a Resilience Plan Implementation Strategy, scheduled for transmittal to the Board in May 2026.